The little church that could

 Historic bell extols message of love

-“Christ Church, founded September 26, 1886, has been an inspirational and historical landmark in Fort Meade, FL, for 133 years,” says Russell Hancock, a church member of the iconic little white church.
+“Christ Church, founded September 26, 1886, has been an inspirational and historical landmark in Fort Meade, FL, for 133 years,” says Russell Hancock, a church member of the iconic little church.
 “Founded by immigrants from England, Ireland, Scotland, and Wales, Christ Church was created and continues as a worshiping community of liturgy and sacrament, devoted to Christ’s commandment to love God and our neighbor.”

 Table of Contents